sekulovskin/bgms/README.md

 data to reject the null hypothesis of parameter equivalence.

 To avoid this problem, we will advocate a Bayesian approach using Bayes factors.
-In one-sample designs, the inclusion Bayes factor (Huth et al.
-2023; Sekulovski et al. 2024) allows us to quantify how much the data support both conditional dependence -<em>evidence of edge presence</em> - or conditional independence -<em>evidence of edge absence</em>.
+In one-sample designs, the inclusion Bayes factor (Huth et al., 2023; Sekulovski et al., 2024) allows us to quantify how much the data support both conditional dependence -<em>evidence of edge presence</em> - or conditional independence -<em>evidence of edge absence</em>.
 It also allows us to conclude that there is limited